 Introduction

-Reducing the oil and gas exploration cost and improving well productivity becomes both strategically and economically vital to Shell.
-The department of Computation and Modeling (PTI/PR) has funded and launched this project to investigate and develop machine learning based new methodologies that can be applied to unconventional (UNC) gas and oil plays to characterize and identify the top productive areas (sweet spots) for new well locations and to guide the best selection of the drilling and completion parameters to improve the success rate and the estimated ultimate recovery (EUR).
-This report describes our work and findings for the Phase I work of the project—sweetspotting.
+Reducing the oil and gas exploration cost and improving well productivity becomes both strategically important and economically vital to Shell.
+The department of Computation and Modeling (PTI/PR) has funded and launched this project to investigate and develop machine learning based new methodologies that can be applied to unconventional (UNC) gas and oil plays to characterize and identify the top productive areas (sweet spots) for new drilling locations and to guide the best selection of the drilling and completion parameters to improve the success rate and the estimated ultimate recovery (EUR).
+This report describes our work and findings from the Phase I work of the project—sweetspotting.

-It is generally recognized that existing geological and petro-physical methodologies and simulation techniques have not been as effective as in conventional play exploration and production when applied to UNC plays.
-Better methodologies are highly demanded to improve the cost effectiveness of the exploration and production for UNC plays.
+It is well recognized in the oil and gas industry that existing geological and petro-physical methodologies and simulation techniques are not as effective as in conventional play exploration and production when applied to UNC plays.
+Better methodologies are highly demanded to improve the cost effectiveness of the UNC exploration and production.
 On the other hand, the emerging modern machine learning techniques have shown good effectiveness in tackling complex and data intensive problems, where conventional technologies often become ineffective.
 Therefore this project aims to investigate and develop machine learning based new methodologies to improve the effectiveness and reduce the cost of UNC exploration and production.
-The specific technical challenges addressed by the first phase of this project are to uncover the underlying cross-correlations among the UNC subsurface geological features and EUR at well locations, and to build effective predictive models that can be used to predict the new well EURs, and to identify the key features as the predictors, and to understand the minimum amount of data (in terms of well numbers) needed to produce reliable and consistent prediction results for rapidly classifying the most promising areas and business value of UNC plays.
+The specific technical challenges addressed by the first phase of this project are to uncover the underlying cross-correlations among the UNC subsurface geological features and EUR at well locations, and to build effective predictive models that can be used to predict the new well EURs, and to identify the key features as the predictors, and to understand the minimum amount of data (in terms of well numbers) required to produce reliable and accurate predictions for rapidly classifying the most promising areas and business value of a UNC play.

-Machine learning concerns data driven algorithmic techniques that can incorporate pertinent information from input data sources and learn the underlying relationships, often complex and unknown, among the data sources and how do they affect the interested variables.
-Thus machine learning provides a promising means to tackle the complex exploration and production problems arising from UNC plays.
-The Phase I work of this project has investigated how to apply modern machine learning techniques on the Eagle Ford data set to uncover the relationships among the subsurface geological features and well productivity and further to build predictive models to identify the sweet spots for new well locations and their EURs.
-Specifically, in the following, Section 2 will describe the Eagle Ford data sets and our methodology’s workflow; Then Section 3 will depict the used machine learning algorithms: Decision Trees, Random Forest and its variation Bayes Additive Regression Trees; Section 4 will present the results and findings from our Phase I work.
+Machine learning concerns data driven algorithmic techniques that can incorporate pertinent information from input data sources and learn the underlying relationships and patterns, often complex and unknown, among the data sources and how do they affect the interested target variables.
+Thus machine learning provides a promising means to tackle the complex exploration and production problems arising from UNC plays, wherein the underlying geophysics and petrophysics are not well understood.
+Our Phase I work of this project has investigated how to apply modern machine learning techniques on the Eagle Ford data set to uncover the relationships among the subsurface geological features and well productivity and further to build predictive models to identify the sweet spots for new well locations and their EURs.
+Specifically, in the following, Section 2 will describe the Eagle Ford data sets and our methodology’s workflow; Then Section 3 will depict the used machine learning algorithms: Decision Trees, Random Forest and Bayes Additive Regression Trees; Section 4 will present the results and findings from our Phase I work.
 Finally, Section 5 will provide further discussion of the findings and future work.

 Data and Workflow